t3-oss/create-t3-app/.changeset/cyan-buckets-raise.md

 "create-t3-app": patch
 ---

-Fix ENOENT error for template/extras/pnpm/.npmrc during ESLint boilerplating by explicitly adding template/extras/pnpm/.npmrc in cli/package.json files.
+Fix ENOENT error during ESLint boilerplating by renaming the pnpm configuration file from .npmrc to npmrc to ensure it's included in the published package.